-To address these concerns, the Obama Administration wants to improve "the transparency of 401(k) fees to help workers and plan sponsors make sure they are getting investment, record-keeping, and other services at a fair price."7 Consistent with this policy objective, the Administration is coordinating with the DOL to finalize its 2007 proposed regulations requiring service providers to provide specific discloses with respect to fees and conflict of interests.8
+To address these concerns, the Obama Administration wants to improve "the transparency of 401(k) fees to help workers and plan sponsors make sure they are getting investment, record-keeping, and other services at a fair price."
+Consistent with this policy objective, the Administration published interim final regulations on July 16, 2010 requiring service providers to provide specific discloses with respect to fees.